Best Astrophotography Telescopes (2025)

 In this article, I will share 10 of the best astrophotography telescopes available in 2025.
 What makes this list of suggestions different than other websites ‘best astrophotography telescope’ lists?

-I’ve used all of them for astrophotography and have actual picture examples taken using each one.
+I’ve used all of them for astrophotography, and I have actual picture examples taken with each one.

 I am a full-time astrophotographer with over 10 years of experience.
 Thanks to the viewership of my YouTube Channel, I have the unique opportunity to test a wide variety of astrophotography telescopes each year.
 Are there other great telescopes available that aren’t on the list?
 Absolutely.

 I couldn’t possibly test and review every telescope on the market, although sometimes it feels like I have.
-Regardless, these are the telescope models that I can personally recommend based on the hands-on experience I have had.
+Regardless, these are the telescope models I can personally recommend based on my hands-on experience.

 I am confident that if you compare my list of best astrophotography telescopes with the countless other posts online, you will realize that the author has not used more than one of the models listed (if any).

 I will provide photo examples taken through each of the astrophotography telescopes shared in this article, so you can make an informed decision about which model is best for your personal goals.
-Seeing what’s possible using a specific piece of astrophotography equipment is the only way to ensure that your expectations are in line with your purchase.
+Seeing what’s possible with a specific piece of astrophotography equipment is the only way to ensure your expectations align with your purchase.

 Whether your interests lie in deep-sky astrophotography of galaxies and nebulae or high-magnification views of the planets in our solar system, this list has you covered.